 (1) Birthright citizenship

-The 14th Amendment says:
+The 14th Amendment commands that:

 All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside.